abhishekarya1/Hash-Define-myNotes/content/c/c-dennis-ritchie/2019-01-22-c-programming-chapter-4.md

 printf("x/y = %f\n", x/y);
 ```

-- If a macro has `##` adjacent to arguments, in the expansion white spaces will be removed and arguments will be replaced with actual ones, Ex -
+- If a macro has `##` adjacent to arguments, in the expansion white spaces will be removed and arguments will be concatenated.
+Ex -

 ```c
 #define paste(first, second) first ## second